alberttangalbert/biotech-research/README.md

 Run the code cells in this [notebook](notebooks/data_analyses/regression.ipynb)

 ## Future Steps (Ranked by importance)
+- Get 13F Filings
+    - WRDS has it, will pull
 - Create a sector wide momentum metric
     - Returns or # of companies that exist over time
     - Will tell you about state of regulatory environemnt or biotech landscape
-- Get short interest data
+- Couple short interest data with other varaibles like institutional holdings, modalities, and indications
     - Put/Call Ratio Data See how much speculation there is
     - Derivatives before FDA approval
 - Gather number of fda drugs approved in each modality/indication over time for each quarter